-- Apollo, who is identified as Zeus-Helios, has a house on the Palatine Hill, and thus does King Helios himself.
+- Apollo, who is identified as Helios, has a house on the Palatine Hill, and thus does King Helios himself.

-- Zeus has a house on the Palatine Hill under the name Jupiter.
+- Zeus, also identified as Helios, has a house on the Palatine Hill under the name Jupiter.

 - The soul of Romulus emanated from and returned to Helios to fulfill His divine role of establishing the holy city.

-- The She-Wolf whom Romulus suckled from as an infant, with wolves being animals representative of King Helios
+- The She-Wolf whom Romulus suckled from as an infant, as wolves are animals representative of King Helios

-- The Roman calendar is solar rather than lunar.
+- The Roman calendar developed to be solar rather than lunar.

 “This then we must declare, that King Helios is One and proceeds from one God, even from the intelligible world which is itself One; and that He is midmost of the intellective Gods, stationed in their midst by every kind of mediateness that is harmonious and friendly, and that joins what is sundered; and that He brings together into one the last and the first, having in His own person the means of completeness, of connection, of generative life and of uniform being: and that for the world which we can perceive He initiates blessings of all sorts, not only by means of the light with which He illumines it, adorning it and giving it its splendour, but also because He calls into existence, along with Himself, the substance of the Sun’s angels; and that finally in Himself He comprehends the ungenerated cause of things generated, and further, and prior to this, the ageless and abiding cause of the life of the imperishable bodies.”

 -Flavius Claudius Iulianus Augustus / Julian the Great, Hymn to King Helios